vuduclong0309/LongAndShortLite/doc/0_Before_You_Begin.md

 * You can learn about AGILE software development life cycle & Atlassian tools
 	* This is the principle I stick and used for my full LongNShort version

+## Extra: Technical Analysis book
+* As so you know, we would need a strategy to build the bot.
+Thus, I also have include a compilation
+* of Technical Analysis technique in the file 0_Technical_Analysis.pdf that I have collected from an unknown author during my expedition